KingWaffleIII/KingWaffleIII/README.md

 ### Hi there!

 **I'm KingWaffleIII, a student who's interested in aviation and web technologies.**
-I'm primarily focused in Django and its REST framework, Spigot plugin development and Discord.JS.
+I'm primarily focused on Django and its REST framework, Spigot plugin development and Discord.JS.

 ### Languages:
 1. TypeScript (JavaScript)